christinahouck/guatevelas-react/README.md

 * Add flag icons to the navbar
 * Make nav bar mobile friendly
 * Make nav bar shrink when sticky
+* Make it more obvious on the collections page that there are more colors available (show smaller images of different colors or a carousel?)